 The scope of the statistics is broadened from covering only NACE division 47 Retail trade, except of motor vehicles and motorcycles to also covering NACE division 45 Wholesale and retail trade and repair of motor vehicles and motorcycles and NACE division 46 Wholesale trade, except of motor vehicles and motorcycles.
 Thus, the new statistics covers the whole section G Wholesale and retail trade; repair of motor vehicles and motorcycles.
-In this first release value indices are published for 45 and 46, but in the coming months also volume indices and seasonally adjusted figures will be published for these divisions.
+We are currently only publishing unadjusted value- and volume indices for 45 and 46.
+Seasonally adjusted indices will be published in 2022.

 Index of wholesale and retail sales